Written by Dr. Amy Beckley, PhD, Founder and Inventor of the Proov test — the first and only FDA-cleared test to confirm successful ovulation at home.

 Increased cortisol production: Cortisol is the stress hormone and, along with progesterone, is produced on the hormone pathway.
 This means that cortisol and progesterone are made of the similar “ingredients.”
 If your body is under a lot of stress and needs more cortisol, it will “steal” progesterone from your reproductive system to accommodate.
 Increased stress and excessive exercise can impact your cortisol levels.

-Abnormal bodyweight: Progesterone levels can be affected by an abnormally low or abnormally high body fat percentage.
+Abnormal bodyweight: If your progesterone is not rising it can be affected by an abnormally low or abnormally high body fat percentage.
 Women need a certain amount of body fat in order to cycle naturally and ovulate.
 If your body fat percentage is too low, you may fail to ovulate meaning you also won’t produce progesterone.
 On the other hand, abnormally high fat levels can cause overproduction of estrogen, as fat cells produce estrogen.
 Since estrogen and progesterone must stay balanced, excess estrogen can lead to low progesterone.

 Sometimes women with low progesterone will experience symptoms such as PMS, menstrual cramps, spotting before your period, or mood swings.
 In other cases, low progesterone may be the cause of infertility or miscarriage.